What is the ICSS?

 What is the ICSS Journal?

-The ICCS Journal is a quarterly publication that fuses perceptive and timely insights with sport-security issues that are affecting the sporting generations of today, and of the future.
+The ICCS Journal is a quarterly publication that fuses perceptive and timely insights with issues in sport that are affecting the sporting generations of today, and of the future.

 What is the ICSS Knowledge Portal?

-The Knowledge Portal is the world’s first multi-sport database of reports, best-practice and knowledge regarding sport security.
-The Knowledge Portal combines proprietary, academic, and a selection of publicly available documents and media that together provide an essential resource for event organisers and security practitioners.
+The Knowledge Portal is the world’s first multi-sport database of reports, best-practice and knowledge regarding sport.
+The Knowledge Portal combines proprietary, academic, and a selection of publicly available documents and media that together provide an essential resource for event organisers and sport practitioners.

-The Knowledge Portal is also integrated with databases from major sport federations and other sport or security-focused organisations to provide a truly global resource.
+The Knowledge Portal is also integrated with databases from major sport federations and other sport focused organisations to provide a truly global resource.

 Who can access the ICSS Knowledge Portal?

-Access to the Knowledge Portal is restricted to ICSS members, partners and accredited sport security practitioners.
+Access to the Knowledge Portal is restricted to ICSS members, partners and accredited sport organisation practitioners.

 To apply for access and register interest click here